-3 civilians killed in firing by Pakistan Army across LoC, International Border
+10 civilians killed in firing by Pakistan Army across LoC

 This came after the Indian military carried out strikes on terrorist camps in Pakistan and Pakistan-occupied Kashmir in response to the Pahalgam terror attack.

-Three civilians were killed in firing and shelling by the Pakistan Army across the Line of Control and International Border in Jammu and Kashmir between Tuesday and Wednesday night, the Indian Army stated.
+At least 10 civilians were killed in firing and shelling by the Pakistan Army along the Line of Control in Jammu and Kashmir’s Poonch district on Wednesday.

-The firing came shortly after New Delhi said that the Indian military carried out strikes on terrorist camps in Pakistan and Pakistan-occupied Kashmir in response to the Pahalgam terror attack.
+This came after India carried out strikes on what it said were terrorist camps in Pakistan and Pakistan-occupied Kashmir in response to the Pahalgam terror attack.

+Ajaz Ahmed Jan, the Poonch Haveli MLA, told Scroll that he visited the Poonch district hospital where nine of those killed were taken.
+“One of the civilians has been killed in a remote area whose body wasn’t brought to hospital,” he added.

+Parts of Rajasthan along the international border with Pakistan were put on high alert, The Indian Express reported.
+Residents of border villages in Bikaner and Sri Ganganagar districts were asked to move to safer locations, the newspaper reported.

+Schools were shut in Bikaner, Jaisalmer, Barmer and Sri Ganganagar districts on Wednesday.
+Leaves of government employees were cancelled in Bikaner and Sri Ganganagar districts.

-Nine sites were targeted by the Indian Air Force as part of Operation Sindoor, said the defence ministry.
+On Wednesday, the Indian armed forces targeted nine sites as part of Operation Sindoor, said the defence ministry.

 “Our actions have been focused, measured and non-escalatory in nature,” the ministry said.
 “No Pakistani military facilities have been targeted.
 India has demonstrated considerable restraint in selection of targets and methods in Pakistan.”